-Titl e: Installing insulation to create warm roofs in the workplace

-Learning outcomes Asses ssment criteria

-The learner will be able to: The le earner can:

-The 2 Know how to comply with Ily responsible s to meet ation official n installing 2.1 2.2 Describe their responsibilities regarding potential accidents, health hazards and the environment in relation to: • the workplace • confined spaces • at height • tools and equipment • materials and substances • movement and storage of materials by manual handling and mechanical lifting Describe the organisational security procedures for tools, equipment and personal belongings in relation to: • site • workplace • siting and location of vehicles • company • customer • access equipment • material and waste storage

-2.3 the general public

-2.5 Explain the accident reporting procedures and who is responsible for making reports.

-2.4 Describe the types of fire extinguishers available when installing insulation to create warm roofs and describe how and when they are used in relation to:
+Title: Installing insulation to create warm roofs in the workplace Learning outcomes Assessment criteria The learner will be a ble to: The le arner can: 2 Know how to comply with environmentally responsible work practices to meet current, legislation standards and official guidance when installing insulation to create warm roofs.
+2.1 Describe their responsibilities regarding potential accidents, health hazards and the environment in relation to: • the workplace • confined spaces • at height • tools and equipment • materials and substances • movement and storage of materials by manual handling and mechanical lifting 2.2 Describe the organisational security procedures for tools, equipment and personal belongings in relation to: • site • workplace • siting and location of vehicles • company • customer • access equipment • material and waste storage • the general public 2.3 Explain the accident reporting procedures and who is responsible for making reports.
+2.4 Describe the types of fire extinguishers available when installing insulation to create warm roofs and describe how and when they are used in relation to: • water • CO 2 • foam • powder

-• water

-• CO 2

-• foam

-• powder